casper-network/docs-archive/dapp-dev-guide/deploying-contracts.md

 Ultimately, smart contracts should be run on the blockchain.
 Once your smart contract is complete, it's time to deploy your contract to a blockchain.
 Deploying a contract has a few pre-requisites:

 ## CasperLabs Client
 The client software communicates with the network to transmit your deployments to the network.
-Clients exist for a variety of development platforms such as Python, Rust and Scala.
-It is also possible to create a client to meet specific needs as well.
+Clients exist for a variety of development platforms such as Python and Javascript.
+The official client is the [Python Client](https://github.com/CasperLabs/client-py) It is also possible to create a client to meet specific needs as well.

 It's possible to use pre-built binaries or build from source.
 Both provide the casperLabs-client.